Getting Started In Craft Services Pt. 3: Specialist Or Generalist?

 Should this happen you may lose income because you will not be able to accept work until you have recovered.

-Your passion for production and personality will determine whether you choose to specialize or generalize.
+Your passion for production and personality will determine whether you, as a freelance craft services provider, choose to specialize or generalize.
 Both work preferences have pros and cons.
 You have to figure out what’s best for you.

 If specializing appeals to you, remember you may become an expert in providing craft service in your area of choice but you may be limiting you earning potential.